The Derived Deligne Conjecture: Enriched categories and enriched totalization

-Under this assumption we get a $\VV$-enriched category $\uC$ with the same objects as $\CC$ and with hom-objects given by $\uC (−,−)$.
-The unit morphism $u_A : 1 → \uC (A,A)$ corresponds to the identity map in $\CC$ under the adjunction, and the composition morphism is given by the adjoint of the composite
+Thus, we get a $\VV$-enriched category $\uC$ with the same objects as $\CC$ and with hom-objects given by $\uC (-,-)$.
+The unit morphism $u_A : 1 \longrightarrow \uC (A,A)$ corresponds to the identity map in $\CC$ under the adjunction, and the composition morphism is given by the adjoint of the composite

-where $ev_{AB}$ is the adjoint of the identity $\uC (A,B) → \uC (A,B)$.
+where $ev_{AB}$ is the adjoint of the identity $\uC (A,B) \longrightarrow \uC (A,B)$.
 Furthermore, $\uC$ is a monoidal $\VV$-enriched category, namely we have an enriched functor